-Navigate to Attacks -> Web Drive-by -> Scripted Web Delivery (S) from the menu.
+Navigate to Attacks -> Scripted Web Delivery (S) from the menu.

-Scripted Web Delivery (S) 🗖 ×
+figure 41 - Scrpted Web Delivery (S)

-hosts an artifact that delivers a full Cobalt ad.
-The provided one-liner will allow you to 4

-URI Path: /a

-Local Host: 192.168.32.128

-Local Port: 80

-Listener:

-Туре: powershell

-x64: 🗌 Use x64 payload

-SSL: Enable SSL

-Launch Help

-- Local URL/Host/Path Set the Local URL Path, Host and Port to configure the webserver.
+Local URL/Host/Path - Set the Local URL Path, Host and Port to configure the webserver.
 Make sure the Host field matches the CN field of your SSL certificate.
-This will avoid a situation where this feature fails because of a mismatch between these fields. - Listener Press the ... button to select a Cobalt Strike listener you would like to output a payload for. - Type Use the drop-down menu to select one of the following types: - bitsadmin : This option hosts an executable and uses bitsadmin to download it.
-The bitsadmin method runs the executable via cmd.exe. - exe : This option generates an executable and hosts it on Cobalt Strike's web server. - powershell This option hosts a PowerShell script and uses powershell.exe to download the script and evaluate it. - powershell IEX : This option hosts a PowerShell script and uses powershell.exe to download the script and evaluate it.
-Similar to prior powershell option, but it provides a shorter Invoke-Execution one-liner command.
+This will avoid a situation where this feature fails because of a mismatch between these fields.

+Listener - Press the ... button to select a Cobalt Strike listener you would like to output a payload for.

+Type - Use the drop-down menu to select one of the following types:

+bitsadmin: This option hosts an executable and uses bitsadmin to download it.
+The bitsadmin method runs the executable via cmd.exe.

+exe: This option generates an executable and hosts it on Cobalt Strike's web server.

-python : This option hosts a Python script and uses python.exe to download the script and run it.
-Each of these options is a different way to run a Cobalt Strike listener.
+powershell This option hosts a PowerShell script and uses powershell.exe to download the script and evaluate it.